RxLaboratory/DuMAF_DuTween/README.md

 ## Use

 Tweening is available via a *Maya command* which you can add to any shelf, or assign a shorcut.
+An icon `dutween.png` is provided to be used in shelves if you wish.

 The command is `dutween`.